juyeolEom/CS470_K_SAM/README.md

 ```
 When defining the datasets for training and inference, we will use the values defined in the above dictionary.

+### Image Crop
+Please refer to `images/cropper.py` to set the appropriate path to your training image dataset.
+Our training images are in the example form of `images/valid/0021to0040/TS0028/A/3.Age/F0028_AGE_M_59_f1.jpg'
+You should check the directory of both training and validation images on the variable `img_folder_path'.

 ### Training SAM
 The main training script can be found in `scripts/train.py`.